CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 #.
 Click the |saveAsPDF| :sup:`Export as PDF` button
 #.
 Choose a save location and a file name as usual.
 #.
 Check the box next to Create Geospatial PDF.
-In the next lab we will be
-   using this file to perform ground truthing.
    The following dialog will show up.

    .. figure:: img/Layout_pdfexport.png